Skip to content

 You likely need: USP Verified Mark

-The gold standard for healthcare distribution.
-Tests identity, potency, purity, and dissolution.
+Widely required in pharmacy and healthcare channels.
+Combines a facility GMP audit with ongoing finished-product testing for identity, potency, purity, and dissolution, listed in a public registry.
 Fewer than 2% of supplements carry this mark, which makes it a strong differentiator in clinical settings.

 Need facility-level credibility beyond cGMP